agorakit/agorakit/docs/en/external_authentification.md

 # Provide external authentification to Agorakit

+!> External authentification is not working curently.
+I have fery few (if any) people ask for it.
+It is a privacy invading feature so no developement has been done on ths front.
+Feel free to submit PR if you want this.

-You can provide facebook, google, twitter and/or github authentication to your users.
+Some day, you will be able to  provide facebook, google, twitter and/or github authentication to your users.

 This feature is a work in progress, help is highly welcome.